elated-sawyer/Predicting-Cuisines-and-Recommendation-on-Recipes/README.md

 - Run section3_CF.py, who will import functions from cf_module.py.
 - The results can be seen by checking the corresponding variable in the environment.

 "**DME_Report.pdf**" is the final report, and its LaTeX source code is all included in the report folder.
-The one for the final report is final report.tex, and it's references are stored in progress.bib.